garyfeng/OpenVideoAnnotation/README.md

 - [ ] Replace the richtext editor with a websurvey like interface for quick rating
 - [ ] tablet support [not yet due to a bug in videoJS]

+## 2015-11-21: do I need an annotation store server

+Or should I simply use AnnotateIt instead?
+See http://docs.annotatorjs.org/en/v1.2.x/authentication.html

 ## 2015-11-21: Creating the project page